 The Department of FaithHealth Education’s CPE Program is fully accredited to offer Level I, Level II and Certified Education CPE by The Association for Clinical Pastoral Education, Inc.*

 Level I CPE Program (Introductory CPE)

-Completion of the introductory Level I CPE program meets the ordination requirements for various denominations and is one of the prerequisites for those considering a CPE residency.
+Participants in the Level I, Introductory CPE program are Chaplain Interns.
+Completion of the introductory Level I CPE program meets the ordination requirements for various denominations and is one of the prerequisites for those considering a CPE year-long residency.
 We offer three Level I CPE programs: